jonathanirvings/toki-vm-contest/towns/statement/index.md

 Pak Dengklek is allowed to ask Pak Chanek at most $40\,000$ questions.
 For each question in turn, Pak Dengklek chooses a pair of towns and Pak Chanek tells him the direction of the road connecting those two towns.

-Pak Dengklek wants to return the index of a town with at most one outgoing road.
+Pak Dengklek wants to know a town number with at most one outgoing road, or report if there is no such town.
-If there is more than one such town, Pak Dengklek can return the index of any such town.
+If there is more than one such town, Pak Dengklek only needs to know any of such town numbers.
-If there is no such town, return $-1$.

 ## Implementation Details